swcarpentry/DEPRECATED-bc/novice/matlab/01-intro.md

 ~~~
 {:class="out"}

-Matlab knows how to perform common mathematical operations on arrays.
+MATLAB knows how to perform common mathematical operations on arrays.
 If we want to find the average inflammation for all patients on all days,
 we can just ask for the mean of the array: